Skip to main content

 Supported by The Sydney Morning Herald and The Age

 This award focuses on narrative and/or investigative journalism skills and covers longform print/text pieces, video or television features and documentaries, radio/audio features and documentaries, including podcasts; and large multimedia projects, including those centred on data journalism.
 Other elements, such as social media, may form part of the project.
-Judges will particularly look for work which shines a light, tells a compelling story or provides in-depth analysis and investigation.
+Judges will particularly look for work that shines a light, tells a compelling story or provides in-depth analysis and investigation.

 Each entry to the Mid-Year Celebration of Journalism is judged on how well it responds to: